Pool Routes In High Demand

 - This is the recurring nature of the route, and what the buyer of the route can expect (at minimum) to receive in revenue every month.

 - Most pool companies are owner-operated (with no employees other than the owner or perhaps a spouse) and the costs of chemicals to service the route is typically only 10-15 percent of the regular service billing.

-- A pool company that is owner-operated can thus expect to have net margins of at least 80 percent (minus their truck expenses and fuel).
+- A pool company that is owner-operated can thus expect to have net margins of around 80 percent (minus their truck expenses and fuel).

 - Similar to landscaping routes, the seller’s tax returns or profit and loss reports often are not even asked for by the buyer.